Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: Numerical Results:

 \subsection{Y-shaped conformal autoencoder}

 In this section, we illustrate the use of the Y-shaped conformal autoencoder, originally introduced in our previous work \cite{evangelou2022parameter} as a means of disentangling the effect of different parameter combinations on model outputs in the context of parameter nonidentifiability.
 The Y-shaped conformal autoencoder seeks a reparametrization of the Diffusion Maps coordinates in which it disentangles the effect of the parameter $\sigma$ from that of the latent coordinates of the autoencoder.
 A more detailed description of the overall framework, the different loss function components of the network, and the training procedure we followed are discussed in Section \ref{sec:Y_shaped_CAE_details}.
 A schematic of the Y-shaped conformal autoencoder is shown in Figure \ref{fig:y_shaped_nn}.
 The coordinates $\psi_1$ and $\psi_2$, obtained by computing the Diffusion Maps algorithm on estimated histograms of the ABM, were the ones used as input to the Y-shaped conformal autoencoder.
-The pair of coordinates $\phi_1$, $\phi_2$ obtained by Diffusion Maps on moments could have been used instead here, but we omit this for brevity.

-The bottleneck latent variables $\nu_1,\nu_2$ are shown in Figures \ref{fig:cae_coordinates_sigma} and \ref{fig:cae_coordinates_m1} colored with the parameter $\sigma$ and the first moment $M_1$.
-The parameter $\sigma$ appears to be varying along $\nu_1$ and $M_1$ along $\nu_2$.
+The bottleneck latent variables $\nu_1,\nu_2$ are shown in Figures \ref{fig:cae_coordinates_sigma} and \ref{fig:cae_coordinates_m1} colored with the parameter $\sigma$ and the first moment $M_1$ (that is the known coarse variable for this model \cite{zagli2023dimension}).
+We see that the parameter $\sigma$ appears to be varying only along $\nu_1$, compared to Figure \ref{fig:non_harmonic_sigma_hist} in which $\sigma$ varied across both $\psi_1, \psi_2$.
+Similarly, $M_1$ varies only along $\nu_2$.
 The latent variable $\nu_1$ shows a strong correlation with the parameter $\sigma$, as depicted by Figure \ref{fig:nu1_vs_sigma}, indicating that they are effectively one-to-one.
+The conformality efficiency of the autoencoder becomes visually pronounced in Figure \ref{fig:CAE_conformality} where level sets of $\nu_1$ and $\nu_2$ are plotted in the Diffusion Maps coordinates.
+Furthermore, the average value of the cosine of the angle, $\cos\theta = \frac{ \nabla\nu_1 \cdot \nabla \nu_2 }{||\nabla \nu_1|| ||\nabla \nu_2 || }$, calculated over the test set, we found it to be $5 \times 10^{-4}$.

 This reparametrization of the latent coordinates is crucial since, as we show in the next section, it allows us to identify a single-state dimension ODE depending on $\sigma$ (rather than a needlessly two-dimensional ODE).